Wondering what unique things to do in Marrakech? Read on for our favorites!

 - Cost: 70 dirham ($7)

 Personally, Jemaa el-Fnaa was not our favorite spot and we walked through it deliberately once, but didn’t feel the need to linger or come back multiple times.
-It felt extra pushy and touristy.
+It felt pushy and touristy, with lots of opportunities to get scammed.

 We had also read that food safety protocols are dubious at many of the food stalls (and met someone on the train down that said they got food poisoning from one of the food vendors), so we just overall felt wary.